 xKey) to identify on what account to process a specific transaction.
 Each Cardknox product doc will guide you where to set the

 xKey(for example: in the body of the request along with all other parameters, in the request header as “Authorization”, in the app settings etc.).
 You will have a unique

 xKeyfor sandbox and production accounts.

-Tokenization is the process of replacing sensitive payment data with a non-sensitive algorithm-generated string called a token.
-Each time a card or bank account number is sent with a transaction, the Cardknox response will include a token represented by
+xToken).
+Each time you send a card or bank account number with a transaction, the response will include a token represented by

 You can reuse the original token multiple times.
 However, you should use the new returned token in the following scenarios:

-If the card has a new expiration date
+- If the card has a new expiration date.

 To generate a token for a payment method without processing a transaction, use the save command.

-For a credit card transaction
+- For credit card transactions:

-cc:save.
-For check transactions,
+- For check transactions:

-Credit Card Number
+- Credit Card Number

-Check Account Number
+- Check Account Number

-Check Routing Number
+- Check Routing Number